frroossst/frroossst/README.md

 ```
 <pre>
 <code>
-<a href="https://github.com/frroossst/navXE">navXE</a> : a local QR code based navigation app
+<a href="https://github.com/frroossst/navXE">callingRustFunctionsFromC</a>: Calling Rust functions from C on an embedded system

-<a href="https://github.com/frroossst/whitesmiths_linter">whitesmiths_linter</a> : autoformats code to the superior indentation style
+<a href="https://github.com/frroossst/py_mips_debugger">py_mips_debugger</a>: A minimal MIPS python interpreter for easy debugging and improved developer workflow

-<a href="https://github.com/frroossst/bombTheCardGame">bomb</a>: a tradional family card game meets the web
+<a href="https://github.com/frroossst/dragonglass.nvim">dragonglass.nvim</a>: An obsidian like plugin for neovim written in lua

-<a href="https://github.com/frroossst/webpage_content_blocker">content-web-blocker</a> : firefox extension to block webpages based on specified keywords in the HTML of the page
+<a href="https://github.com/frroossst/webpage_content_blocker">content-web-blocker</a>: Firefox extension to block webpages based on specified keywords in the HTML of the page

-<a href="https://github.com/frroossst/python_s2s_compiler">s2s EE compiler</a> : a python compiler (rather linter) to add some easter eggs and arguable useless features to Python
+<a href="https://github.com/frroossst/gsuneido">gsuneido</a>: Adding features to the Go implementation of Suneido

-<a href="https://github.com/frroossst/saferm">rmsafe</a> : Rust powered command line utility to move files to a custom trashcan location rather than just rm(ing) it
+<a href="https://github.com/frroossst/rmsafe">rmsafe</a>: Rust powered command line utility to move files to a custom trashcan location rather than just rm(ing) it
 </code>
 </pre>